newjersey/navigator.business.nj.gov/content/src/licenses/cosmetology.md

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }

 A renewed cosmetology shop registration valid for two years.
-It will be mailed to your business mailing address on file.
+It will be sent to your business mailing address on file.

 :::